sjforman/sjforman.github.io/content/posts/what-im-building-next.md

 # The incentives are mostly broken

 In the American system, few actors have strong incentives to improve health behaviors at scale.

-But I'm betting the incentives are not *completely* broken — that there are actors who will adopt tools that actually work to shift behaviors in health- and cost-saving directions.
-Perhaps Medicare Advantage plans on the hook for Stars metrics, integrated systems, or self-insured employers who benefit when their people stay healthy.
+But the incentives aren't *completely* broken.
+Medicare Advantage plans need to hit Stars metrics.
+Integrated systems and self-insured employers benefit when their people stay healthy.
+New models like [Crowdhealth](https://www.crowdhealth.com) are experimenting with direct alignment.

 # Interested?